AllInCade/MasterProject/README.md

 To use the contents of this repository:
 1. Clone or download the repository to your local machine.
 2. Install the required R packages listed in `requirements.R`.
-3. Run the R scripts in the `/Spline models` and `/Ridge models` directory to replicate the analysis.
+3. Run the R scripts in the `/Spline models` and `/Ridge models` directories to replicate the analysis.

 ## Contributions and Contact